GeorgeFlorian/MultiController-v2-ESP32/README.md

 - Implement HTTP Authentication
 - Implement Logs
 - Implement Toastify
+- Separate code into headers

 ### To implement

-- Separate code into headers
-- Check functionality
+- Add Reset button to each Setting's form
 - Add more Logs
 - (3): In both cases the device will restart !
 OR NOT ?!
 - Implement loading icon while waiting to reconect after a restart